Amalan-ConStat/My-Personal-Website/content/home/hero.md

 #  label = '<i class="fas fa-download"></i> Install Now'
 +++

-"There is grandeur in this view of life, with its several powers, having been originally breathed into a few forms or into one; and that, whilst this planet has gone cycling on according to the fixed law of gravity, from so simple a beginning endless forms most beautiful and most wonderful have been, and are being, evolved."  :microscope: :uk: :100: - :earth_asia:
+"There is grandeur in this view of life, with its several powers, having been originally breathed into a few forms or into one; and that, whilst this planet has gone cycling on according to the fixed law of gravity, from so simple a beginning endless forms most beautiful and most wonderful have been, and are being, evolved." - :microscope: :uk: :100: - :earth_asia: :mortar_board: :books: :chart: - :eyeglasses: :headphones:

 <div style="margin-top: -0.2rem;">